-The webcast will cover three main themes:
+The webcast covers three main themes:

 - What can we learn from other disease areas, such as immunology and neurodegeneration?